chris-hallquist/tcs/README.md

 At the moment, I'm *mostly* done writing the game code, and expect to begin writing the machine learning part soon.
 Current TODOs:

 1. Finish writing code for human players (may put this off, as its not the focus of the project)
-2. Fix issues with and finish implementing carried craft
+2. Implement the requirement that fleets be capable of gas giant refueling
-3. Implement the requirement that fleets be capable of gas giant refueling
+3. Implement different options for energy weapons
-4. Implement different options for energy weapons
+4. Implement battery bearing

 ## Rules Sources and Notes